 The study focused on affiliate marketing, in which companies pay a commission to social media figures for driving sales.

-Content creators who produce videos, photos and commentary are rewarded when their followers purchase products after clicking on affiliate marketing links included in their social media posts.
+Content creators who produce videos, photos, and commentary are rewarded when their followers purchase and buy likes products after clicking on affiliate marketing links included in their social media posts.